-For example, if users want to load only the output driver settings from the EEPROM without disturbing the PLL register settings currently stored in the AD9520, they can alter the EEPROM buffer segment to include only the registers that apply to the output drivers and exclude the registers that apply to the PLL configuration.
+For example, a user wants to load only the output driver settings from the EEPROM without disturbing the PLL register settings currently stored in the AD9520.
+The user can alter the EEPROM buffer segment to include only the registers that apply to the output drivers and exclude the registers that apply to the PLL configuration.